Best Keyword Research Tools for SEO: A 2026 Stack Framework

 For Agencies and Enterprise Teams: Semrush

-Semrush processes data from 26 billion keywords across 142 geographic databases.
-It’s the most comprehensive platform on the market, and it shows in the price: plans start at $139.95/month and climb to $499.95/month for Business tier.
+Semrush maintains one of the largest keyword databases in the industry with 27.9 billion keywords across 142 geographic databases.
+It’s the most comprehensive platform on the market, and it shows in the price: plans start at $139.95/month ($117.33/month billed annually) and climb to $499.95/month for Business tier.

 The Keyword Magic Tool remains the industry standard for granular difficulty scores and search intent analysis.
 Where Semrush pulled ahead in 2026 is AI visibility tracking.
-Their AI Visibility Toolkit (an add-on at $99/month) monitors brand mentions across ChatGPT, Google AI Overviews, and Perplexity.
-Given that AI Overviews now appear on 86.8% of commercial queries, this isn’t a nice-to-have anymore.
+Their AI Visibility Toolkit (available standalone at $99/month or bundled in Semrush One starting at $199/month) monitors brand mentions across ChatGPT, Google AI Mode, Google AI Overviews, Gemini, and Perplexity.
+The database refreshes 261 million AI prompts monthly, giving you comprehensive coverage no other platform matches at this price point.

 Choose Semrush if: You’re managing multiple client accounts, need comprehensive competitive intelligence, or work in a niche where AI search presence is becoming critical.